ncorroyez/ncorroyez_thesis_code/README.md

 ### License

-This work is intended to be in the public domain.
+This work is intended to be in the public domain (GPL-3).

 ### Contact